Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Will I be met at the airport?

 Yes!
-Cynthia, an assistant or a driver will meet you with a sign with your name and/or Behind the Scenes Adventures.
-They will have your flight schedule and know you will need time to pick up your luggage.
-Wait for them in the terminal, right outside the Arrivals area, and don’t go with any other drivers that don’t have your name on a placard.
+A driver (and the guide if possible) will meet you with a sign – beariing your name and/or Behind the Scenes Adventures.
+The driver will have your flight schedule and he will know that you need time to pick up your luggage.
+Wait for him in the terminal, right outside the Arrivals area, and don’t go with any other drivers that don’t have your name on a placard.

 What is the best airline to fly to the country?